xbmc/repo-plugins/plugin.program.multiroomaudio/readme.txt

 3) Configure the path for the generated pls files (usually /home/<username> for linux users and C:\Documents and Settings\<username>\My
 Documents respectively for Windows users

-4) IP or Multicast Address - You can leave this at the default but if you plan on having the abilit of streaming at one point from any box make sure that each box has a different Multicast IP and Port so that their is no overlap in the broadcast domain.
+4) IP or Multicast Address - You can leave this at the default but if you plan on having the ability of streaming at one point from any box make sure that each box has a different Multicast IP and Port so that their is no overlap in the broadcast domain.
 Lets leave it for now at the default of
 224.1.1.152